robertjskelton/robertjskelton.github.io/_posts/2020-08-16-Suzuki-Cappucino-Reverse-LED.markdown

 ![Reverse](/images/cap_reverse/8.jpg)

 Got the first mount in.
 This is easily the most annoying part of the project, you have to hold the nut blindly behind the top of the bumper with a ratchet or wrench.
-Then use the allen wrench outside of the bumper to tighten the bolt into the nut.
+Then use the included allen wrench outside of the bumper to tighten the bolt into the nut.

 Probably don't use a ratchet.
 I did, and the bolt was so long that it prevented me from removing the ratchet once I tightened the hardware in.. so I had to get another wrench to loosen it (since ratchets are one way only, right).
 Then got the new wrench under the bumper to loosen it.
 Don't make that mistake.